swift-on-server/articles/Sources/Articles/Documentation.docc/2025/faster-github-actions-ci-for-swift-projects/faster-github-actions-ci-for-swift-projects.md

 Don't forget to modify your tests CI file to be RunsOn-compatible too.

 And that's it.
 Using RunsOn is that simple.

+Swift on Server has partnered with RunsOn, which means if you register via this [affiliate link](https://runs-on.lemonsqueezy.com/?aff=ngLyB), we’ll receive 20% of the subscription fee.
+We’re committed to use the earnings towards supporting Swift open-source projects and communities.

 ## When Things Go Wrong